 Frequently Asked Questions

 A Living Trust is a declaration for the management of the assets of the Settlor (the creator of the Trust) that is effective upon its creation for the administration and distribution of assets titled in the name of the Trust.
 The assets are managed by an individual called a Trustee who is tasked with following the terms of the Trust and complying with the Probate Code, but usually without supervision by the Court.
 It has the benefit of avoiding probate (if the assets are properly transferred to it) and also for the management of the assets of the Settlor during the Settlor’s lifetime, which can also avoid a conservatorship.

 A Will sets forth the Testator’s (the creator) wishes for the management and distribution of the Testator’s assets after his/her death.
 A Will can be used for the administration and distribution of any assets titled in the name of the Decedent alone.
 If the Decedent dies with assets with a value in excess of $166,250 that are titled in his/her name alone or with California real property, the Will must be probated or subject to a summary probate proceeding.

-Neglect - Poor hygiene, bedsores.
+Neglect – Poor hygiene, bedsores.
 Unsafe living conditions.
 Person left unattended.
 Unexplained weight loss and/or dehydration.
-Missing dentures, glasses, aids or mobility aides.
+Missing dentures, glasses, aids, or mobility aids.

-If you suspect elder abuse of someone you know, contact Adult Protective Services, local law enforcement, or where possible have the elderly person evaluated by a psychologist, psychiatrist or other medical professional who specializes in geriatric care.
+If you suspect elder abuse of someone you know, contact Adult Protective Services, local law enforcement, or where possible have the elderly person evaluated by a psychologist, psychiatrist, or another medical professional who specializes in geriatric care.